About WK4DS (David)

 • I love both field day events and our local club has great events on both.

 • I am very active in Parks On The Air and try to activate at least once a week and more if possible.
+I write a blog and it is on our Ham Radio Today website here.

 • I love to tinker and build things, one of my next projects is to build a multiband HF CW QRP radio from scratch.
-Just assembling radios isnt fun anymore, i want to build it manhattan style, or bread / perf board construction, whatever it takes…
+Just assembling radios isn’t fun anymore, i want to build it Manhattan style, or bread / perf board construction, whatever it takes…

 So as you can see, I am quite busy in radio… lol